milkcoke/milkcoke.github.io/_posts/Indexes/2022-08-16-Clustered_vs_Non-Clustered.md

 ## Clustered Index
-**Primary key(Clustered index) is physically sorted and stored with entire row data in data page (Heap).**
+When creating **primary key(clustered index) is physically and logically sorted and with entire row data in data page (Heap).** \

-### Why need index rebuild?
-> Don't create clustered index on running table.
-That work is so hard workload
-> RDB doesn't ensure physical space sequence.
+Each page is connected with doubly linked list. \
+However, clustered index table doesn't guarantee physical order of rows as time goes by. \
+Because INSERT, UPDATE, DELETE operations make a page split.
+Each age gets fragmented \
+On the other side, logical order of pages is sustainable with link.

 #### Page split
 In RDBMS, a table exists having auto increment Primary key 1, 3, 5, 7... \
 You insert primary key '2' record on the table. \
 What happened?

-> If page have empty space => insert the row in that page and update page offset.
+> - If page have empty space <br>
+=> insert the row in that page and update page offset. <br>
-> If page doesn't have empty space => split 50% data to a new page
+> - If page doesn't have empty space <br>
+=> split 50% data to a new page

 Page split have impact on OLAP since there's many empty page I/O. \
 However, doesn't large impact on OLTP (low page I/O)

+### Why need index rebuild?
+When rebuilding clustered index, fragments from page split are removed.
+After rebuilding, Pages and rows are organized physically , logically both.

+#### Tips
+> Don't create clustered index on running table.
+That work is so hard workload

 ### When to use clustered index
 - OLAP - character query \